Youssouf Hadji: Return to Nancy

 On 10 January 2007, Hadji re-joined AS Nancy from Rennes for an estimated £1.2m.

 Rennes

 On 31 August 2011, after four years at Nancy, Hadji returned to Rennes, for one season with the Ligue 1 team.

 Qatar

 Hadji signed a two-year contract with Qatari side Al-Arabi on 26 June 2012.
-Sidelined due of injuries for most of the season, he terminated his contract after only one season making only 8 appearances in all competitions.
+Sidelined due to injuries for most of the season, he terminated his contract after only one season making only 8 appearances in all competitions.

 Turkey

-Hadji signed a two-year-deal with Elazığspor but he terminated his contract in February after financial problems in the club which prevented him from receiving his wages.
+Hadji signed a two-year deal with Elazığspor but he terminated his contract in February after financial problems in the club which prevented him from receiving his wages.
 He returned to train with his hometown club Nancy to keep fit.

 Third stint with Nancy

 2014–15 Ligue 2

 In May 2014, Hadji came back to Nancy, making it the third stint with his debut team.
 He stated that he wanted to help his team promote to Ligue 1 again and to retire at his hometown club.
 He was named as the captain of the team in the match against Stade Brest and since then he remained captain.
 He scored his first goal in a 2–2 draw against US Orléans on 21 December 2014.
 His second goal was the equalizer in a 1–1 draw against Nîmes Olympique.
 He scored both goals in a 2–1 home win against Stade Brest, the club's first win since November 2014.
 Hadji scored another goal in a 2–0 away win against Sochaux followed by a brace in a 6–0 win against LB Châteauroux although playing for only 60 minutes in the game before being substituted.
 AS Nancy achieved three consecutive wins and gained 11 points out of a possible 15 from their last five matches, thereby moving up five positions to become 6th in Ligue 2.